shivamshi/shivam-futurereadytalent/MerchStore-EcommerceWebsite-master/README.md

-# Printed Merchandise Selling website (E-commerce platform)
+# Merchandise Selling website (E-commerce platform)
   A simulation of client side e-commerce website with feature as add to cart, proceed for checkout and payment options.
 It simultes a shopping cart within a website.
 Developed using HTML CSS and Javascript

  ## Synopsis/Project details